-Arrest made in Green Bay’s oldest cold case murder investigation
+“He wasn’t on anybody’s radar”: Police arrest man in Green Bay’s oldest cold case

 Her murder went unsolved for 34 years.

+The complaint says he watched Griffin “throw away beer cans (in) a dumpster... and smoke a cigarette ... then throw it on the ground.”

+Three weeks ago, crime lab analysts matched DNA from Griffin’s cigarette and beer cans to the DNA found on Holstead’s body.

-On Wednesday, Oct.
-28, Lou Griffin was arrested outside his home in Racine.
+Griffin was arrested outside his home in Racine without incident.

-“After a lengthy interview, Mr. Griffin was arrested and was transported to the Brown County Jail and is being held pending further court proceedings,” reads a statement from Police.
+Prosecutors say Griffin denies killing Holstead but admits being “high on cocaine... drinking (alcohol) that night” and was familiar with the area, having driven near it after work.
+Prosecutors say Griffin eventually told police he might have had sex with Holstead and “remembered seeing her on the news.”

+“This is one of those cases that was always there, that people would always bring up, that we would continue to pull the books out and take a look at.
+Witnesses were re-interviewed.
+People were re-interrogated.
+Evidence was reviewed.
+Until Det.
+Graf was able to put everything together and make some real progress on it, it was just one of those cases that was there nagging at us.
+We want this case to be closed,” says Smith.

+“Det.
+Graf worked in conjunction with the FBI, with the State of Wisconsin Division of Criminal Investigation, and the Racine County Sheriff’s Department.
+And together, this team really did a great job putting all the evidence together and making that arrest yesterday morning," he said.

+Griffin does have a criminal history, according to online court records.
+He’s served jail time for cases of disorderly conduct with a dangerous weapon and battery.
+Police say these charges did not require the collection of DNA.

-A press conference is scheduled for Monday, Nov.
+A news conference is scheduled for Monday, Nov.
 2. Action 2 News will be there and have coverage.

-Green Bay Police worked with state and federal agencies on this case.

-“Homicide investigations are never closed out and generations of detectives continue to work on these cases until they are solved,” said Green Bay Police Chief Andrew Smith.
-“We owe all crime victims and their families our best efforts, and we are committed to the unending pursuit of justice.”

 Copyright 2020 WBAY.
 All rights reserved.